landlab/landlab/docs/source/getting_started/teach_yourself_landlab.rst

 WARNING!
 WARNING!
 THIS SELF STUDY COURSE IS UNDER DEVELOPMENT AND INITIAL TESTING.
 THIS WILL BE REMOVED WHEN TESTING IS COMPLETE.
-UNTIL THEN… LINKS MAY BE BROKEN, ORDER OF ACTIVITIES CHANGED, INSTRUCTIONS WRONG, COMMENTS INCOMPLETE AND MISSPELLED.
+UNTIL THEN… LINKS MAY BE BROKEN, ORDER OF ACTIVITIES CHANGED, INSTRUCTIONS WRONG, COMMENTS INCOMPLETE AND MISSPELLED. #attnKaty

 Introduction and scope
 ----------------------